-- Establish a Wi-Fi connection using only the smartphone (2). - Establish a Wi-Fi connection with the camera even when it is off (). - Geotag images with GPS information acquired by the smartphone (2). - Control the camera remotely from a smartphone (2).
+- Establish a Wi-Fi connection using only the smartphone (2). - Establish a Wi-Fi connection with the camera even when it is off (2). - Geotag images with GPS information acquired by the smartphone (2).

 You can also do the following after connecting the camera to a smartphone via Wi-Fi.